webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

         To crawl every webpage on _your-site_.com, _your-site_.org, or another site, choose **Pages on Same Domain**.

-1. [Enter the URL](workflow-setup.md#crawl-start-url-urls-to-crawl){ data-preview } of the webpage that you noted earlier.
+1. [Enter the URL](workflow-setup.md#crawl-start-url-urls-to-crawl){ data-preview } of the webpage that you want to archive.
 1. Depending on what you’d like to crawl, fill out additional settings:

     === "One page"